Skip to main content

 Note: The Judge Coordinator role no longer exists.

-There will be nine judges on the panels for the 100 Circle of Excellence categories - one judge from each of the eight districts and one judge from either of the three CASE regions.
+There will be nine judges on the panels for the 100 Circle of Excellence categories.
 One of the judges will be named the lead judge.
 The Global Judges and Lead Judge will:

 • Review and score assigned entries (Scoring entries using the OpenWater awards platform will now be required)